+Maybe you are planning a trip to a romantic destination for Valentine’s Day, or maybe this year you are having a quiet night at home.
 Saint Valentine Day conjures up images of romantic dinners for two by candlelight with Barry White playing in the background to set the mood.
-Whatever images come to your mind here are some Valentine Day recipes.
+Whatever images come to your mind, here are some Valentine Day recipes.
 In addition to Valentine Day recipes for dinner, I have also included romantic breakfast ideas.

 And what is more romantic than French cooking?
 Our first recipe is a seafood stew that I have modified to make it a bit easier to make.
-If you like these recipes you can find another French meal plan here.
+However, if you are looking for vegan meals, there are tons of vegan Valentines Dinner Ideas.

 Bouillabaisse, Valentine Day Dinner Recipe